PostHog/posthog.com/contents/blog/the-posthog-array-1-42-0 copy.md

 - @Ismaaa for [correcting some mistakes in our onboarding documentation](https://github.com/PostHog/posthog.com/pull/1840)
 - @Johanholmerin for [fixing an issue when copying non-extensible objects](https://github.com/PostHog/posthog-js/pull/478)

-Want to get involved in making PostHog better?
-Check out our [contributing resources](/docs/contribute) to get started, or head to [our Slack group](/slack).
-We also have a [list of Good First Issues](https://github.com/PostHog/posthog/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) for ideas on where you can contribute!
+Want to build with us?
+Check out our [contributing resources](/docs/contribute) to get started.
+We have a [list of Good First Issues](https://github.com/PostHog/posthog/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) for ideas on where you can contribute!

 ## Open roles at PostHog
-Want to join us in helping make more products successful?
 We're currently hiring for remote candidates in the following role:

 - [Full Stack Engineer - Experimentation Team](/careers/full-stack-engineer-experimentation)